 - Excessive excess

-In addition, depending on the import technology, various problems can arise from heroin abuse.
+In addition, depending on the imported technology, various problems can arise from heroin abuse.
 For example, people who use needles to inject heroin are at risk of developing abscesses and infections instead.
 If they share needles for heroin abuse, they too may be at risk of contracting infectious diseases such as hepatitis C and HIV / Helps.

 The best way to ensure that someone will maintain a range of strategies from the social opportunities associated with heroin abuse to help them by avoiding heroin use internally and externally.
 When you stay with the active habit of heroin, however, it is important to note that getting completely out of the blue alone is not recommended.
 Proper treatment can help you with the side effects of withdrawal from heroin abuse and help you to avoid relapse.